 The style has shifted a little over time more to approachability, but not at the expense of ageworthiness, with some of the more recent vintages showing early charm as well as structure

 ‘Out of the 1500 acres of Moulin-à-Vent we have 69 lieu-dits,’ explained Parinet, ‘which have existed for 150 years.
 Out of these, probably there should be 15 or 20 terroirs that have a real identity.
 This interests us.’
-Teasing apart the different terroirs is going to be a complicated but intriguing journey as improvements in farming (less use of herbicides and artificial fertilizers) and more sensitive winemaking, coupled with improved economic returns for the best growers, drive Beaujolais towards being taken more seriously as a fine wine.
-Beaujolais typically hasn’t been seen in this category, but the Parinets are clearly trying to make ageworthy fine wines from Moulin-à-Vent, one of the crus best known for yielding serious expressions of Gamay.
+Teasing apart the different terroirs is going to be a complicated but intriguing journey as improvements in farming (less use of herbicides and artificial fertilizers) and more sensitive winemaking, coupled with improved economic returns for the best growers, drive Beaujolais wines towards being taken more seriously as fine wine.
+Beaujolais wines typically haven’t been seen in this category, but the Parinets are clearly trying to make ageworthy fine wines from Moulin-à-Vent, one of the crus best known for yielding serious expressions of Gamay.

 Laffond has been the winemaker since 2012, and over time the approach has changed a little.
 ‘At the beginning, we were destemming everything; 2010, 2011 and 2012 were all destemmed,’ says Laffond.
 ‘Now it depends on the stems, but on average it is around 50:50.’
 But there is no recipe, Laffond added.
 Instead, it varies by season – so if, for example, they have hail, they prefer to destem (the damage of the hail can create problems if whole bunches are used).
 After fermentation, it used to be that everything was aged in oak, in 500 litre barrels.
 Now they are aging one-third in small oak barrels and two-thirds in stainless steel tanks, the idea being that small oak doesn’t have to contribute obvious oak character if it is made from oak staves that have been properly prepared (the recent trend in the region has been to use ever-larger barrels to diminish oak impact, but this isn’t the only way to go).

 ‘When we arrived in 2009, we inherited barrels from the former owner that weren’t to our tastes,’ says Parinet.
 ‘So we had to renew all our barrels.’
 As a result, for 2010, the barrels were quite new, while the average age now is four years.
-The wines made with new oak have ended up being quite taut and structured: wines for long ageing, but without an immediate fleshiness and drinkability.
+The Beaujolais wines made with new oak have ended up being quite taut and structured: wines for long ageing, but without an immediate fleshiness and drinkability.

-The ten vintages shown were full of interest, and these appear to be structured, ageworthy wines; a particular highlight was the hail-affected 2017.
+The ten vintage Beaujolais wines shown were full of interest, and these appear to be structured, ageworthy wines; a particular highlight was the hail-affected 2017.
 The style has shifted a little over time more to approachability, but not at the expense of ageworthiness, with some of the more recent vintages showing early charm as well as structure.
 With other producers, such as Thibault Liger-Belair in Moulin-à-Vent, Mee Godard in Morgon, and Jules Desjourneys in Fleurie, Moulin-à-Vent and Chénas all making structured vins de gardes, we may well be seeing the emergence of cru Beaujolais as fine wine.

 ‘I don’t think there is a reason why Beaujolais should be different from other wine regions,’ said Parinet.
 ‘In Oregon, the Rhône, Burgundy, Alsace – all these regions produce wines that can be for early drinking vins de joies or grand cru wines that can last a longer time.
 Moulin-à-Vent is a special place in Beaujolais where the match of Gamay and the soils makes something a little bit different.’